-When you turn right onto 7th Avenue, you will find yourself in Times Square, a magical and memorable experience.
+When you turn right onto 7th Avenue, you will find yourself in Times Square, a magical and memorable experience--particularly when you're not trudging through it at tourist pace.
 Even as a local who works in Times Square, I can't help but smile in awe as the city stops, holds traffic, and carries me up to Central Park.
-We get goosebumps just thinking about it.
-While this is also steadily uphill, you might not know it.
-The energy is positively electric.
+New York runners get goosebumps just thinking about it.
+While this is also steadily uphill, you might not know it as the energy is positively electric.

-Once you hit 59th street, we will hang a right onto Central Park South as we finish up mile 12 and enter the park at the southeast corner—the same corner you exit in the final stretch of the full NYC Marathon.
+Once you hit 59th street, you'll hang a right onto Central Park South, finishing up mile 12 and entering the park at the southeast corner—the same corner where you exit in the final stretch of the full NYC Marathon.

 Mile 13 to the Finish: Take Me Home

-In 2018, NYC runners experienced a familiar loop of the park complete with Cat Hill, the 102 Transverse, the Three Sisters, and a nearly half-mile lovely downhill to the finish.
-NYRR threw most of that out (remember we have more miles in Brooklyn since 2019), and instead, we will turn on the 72nd Street Transverse and finish at the same spot as the NYC Marathon, between Sheep Meadow Park and Tavern on the Green.
-This hurrah through Central Park is comparatively a pretty easy section.
+In the original 2018 course, NYC runners experienced a familiar loop of the park complete with Cat Hill, the 102 Transverse, the Three Sisters, and a nearly half-mile lovely downhill to the finish.
+NYRR threw most of that out (remember we have more miles in Brooklyn now), and instead, we will turn on the 72nd Street Transverse and finish at the same spot as the NYC Marathon, between Sheep Meadow Park and Tavern on the Green.
+This last hurrah through Central Park is comparatively a pretty easy section.

 It's difficult to know where the course photographers will be but I'm willing to bet they will have some when you exit Manhattan Bridge, in Times Square, and in Central Park.
 We would guess that they'll also have photographers in Grand Army Plaza.
 Heads up, throw a Blue Steel, Ferrari or Le Tigra and smile!